Earnings Management and Managerial Honesty: The Investors’ Perspectives

 47 Pages Posted: 7 Feb 2017 Last revised: 21 Feb 2023

-Extant research shows that CEO characteristics affect earnings management.
-This paper studies how investors infer a specific characteristic of CEOs, namely moral commitment to honesty, from earnings management and how this perception – in conjunction with their own social and moral preferences – shapes their investment choices.
+This paper studies how investors infer CEO commitment to honesty from earnings management and how these perceptions – in conjunction with investors’ own social and moral preferences – shape their investment choices.
 We conduct two laboratory experiments simulating investment choices.
 Our results show that participants perceive a CEO to be more committed to honesty when they infer that the CEO engaged less in earnings management.
 For investment decisions, a one standard deviation increase in a CEO's perceived commitment to honesty compared to another CEO reduces the relevance of differences in the CEOs’ claimed future returns by 40%.
 This effect is most prominent among investors with a proself value orientation.
-To prosocial investors, their own honesty values and those attributed to the CEO matter directly, while returns play a secondary role.
-Overall, perceived CEO honesty matters to different investors for distinct reasons.
+To prosocial investors, their own honesty values and those attributed to the CEO matter directly, while returns only play a secondary role.
+Overall, our results suggest that moral motives are not a niche concern for norm-constrained investors, but instead matter to different categories of investors for distinct reasons.

 Keywords: Earnings management, honesty, investor preferences, investor segmentation, protected values